kateliev/TypeRig/README.md

 ![TR Core](https://img.shields.io/badge/TR%20Core%20--%20Python-3%2B-green) ![TR GUI](https://img.shields.io/badge/TR%20GUI%20--%20Python-3.10-orange) ![GitHub last commit](https://img.shields.io/github/last-commit/kateliev/TypeRig)
 # TypeRig
-**TypeRig** is a Python library aimed at simplifying the current FontLab API while offering some additional functionality that is heavily biased towards a simultaneous multi-layered workflow.
-As TypeRig (TR) is under rapid development in the last couple of years, please do update frequently.
+**TypeRig** is a Python library that streamlines the FontLab API and provides extra features focused on multiple master and variable fonts.
+It is undergoing rapid development, so it's recommended to keep it updated regularly.

 ### Important note
 If you are experiencing any trouble running your scripts after February 2022 please refer to our [latest Py2.7 release](https://github.com/kateliev/TypeRig/releases/tag/v1.9.0-Py2.7).
 It is a snapshot of TR that is both Py2.7 and Py3.10 compatible.